 While starting a new business, entrepreneurs have high enthusiasm and expectations.
-But due to cash crunch they feel like doing everything by themselves, be it marketing or accounting and this makes them fall prey of common accounting mistakes.
+But due to the cash crunch, they feel like doing everything by themselves, be it marketing or accounting and this makes them fall prey to common accounting mistakes.

 According to the survey done by US Small Business Administration, 50% of the businesses fail in the few initial years.
 And the major reason for the failure of the business is the risk involved in starting and running a business.
 Starting a business can be risky and also success is not guaranteed.
-But still they create greatest growth, more job opportunities and account up to 90% of all business, making it the backbone of all economies.
+But still, they create the greatest growth, and more job opportunities, and account for up to 90% of all business, making it the backbone of all economies.

 The expansion of the small business depends on the advanced techniques implemented by the business owner.
-In every small business bookkeeping is such an area that can very easily hinder the way of business development.
-Actually most of the small sized business owners take it lightly.
+In every small business bookkeeping is an area that can very easily hinder the way of business development.
+Actually, most small-sized business owners take it lightly.
 In this process sometimes they forget to enter small business transactions and eventually this limits the potential growth of the business organizations.

 Bookkeeping business owners themselves have to pay very close attention while completing the required activities.
-As one mistake from their end can result in revoking of the contract from the company of whose business they were handling.
-Bookkeeping is such a delicate task as one wrong figure anytime while recording the transaction can put the entire business financials at risk.
+One mistake from their end can result in revoking the contract from the company whose business they were handling.
+Bookkeeping is such a delicate task as one wrong figure anytime while recording the transaction can put the entire business’s financials at risk.

 Common Accounting Mistakes

 Common Accounting Mistakes done by Small business owners

 When you have closed the books for a fiscal year, you cannot change them.
 With the QuickBooks accounting software, you are restricted to locking a prior period’s financials so you can post the current year’s entries in a prior period.
 There are many accounting software programs that permit you to make this mistake if you have not configured the software to lock prior period financials.
 Review the prior period balance sheet carefully for changes.